Cliff Richey: Career

 Richey reached the semifinal of a Grand Slam tournament on three occasions.
 His first semifinal appearance was at the 1970 French Open where he lost to Yugoslav Željko Franulović in a five-set match after leading two-sets-to-one and 5–1 in the fourth set and having failed to convert two match points.
 At the 1970 US Open later that year Richey again reached the semifinal which he lost in straight sets to Australian Tony Roche.
 His last Grand Slam semifinal appearance came two years later at the 1972 US Open where he defeated Rod Laver in the fourth round but was beaten in the semis in straight sets by compatriot Arthur Ashe.
 His best singles result at the Wimbledon Championships was reaching the quarterfinal in 1971 in which he lost to Ken Rosewall in a close four-hour five-set match.

 During the first years of the Open Era, which started in 1968, Richey chose to be an independent professional but in April 1972 he became a contract professional when he signed a four-year contract with Lamar Hunt to join the World Championship Tennis tour.

 He is the brother of Nancy Richey, a Hall of Fame tennis player who won two Grand Slam singles tournaments.
 They were the first brother-sister combination to both be concurrently ranked in the US Top Ten.
 They were ranked in the Top Three concurrently in 1965, 1967, 1969 and 1970.
+He won his final singles title at the Johannesburg Open in 1978 against Colin Dowdeswell.